 Pull-up resistors are resistors which are used to ensure that a wire is pulled to a high logical level in the absence of an input signal.

 Pull-up and pull-down resistors are often used when interfacing a switch or some other input with a microcontroller or other digital gates.
-Most microcontrollers have in-built programmable pull up/down resistors so fewer external components are needed.
-It is possible to interface a switch with such microcontrollers directly.
+Most microcontrollers have built-in programmable pull-up and/or pull-down resistors, so fewer external components are needed.
+It is possible to interface a switch with these microcontrollers directly.
 Pull-up resistors are in general used more often than pull-down resistors, although some microcontroller families have both pull-up and pull-downs available.

-They are often used in analog to digital converters to provide a controlled current flow into a resistive sensor.
+They are often used to provide a controlled current flow into a resistive sensor prior to analog to digital conversion of the sensor output voltage signal.

 Another application is the I2C protocol bus, where pull-up resistors are used to enable a single pin to act as an input or an output.
 When not connected to a bus, the pin floats in a high-impedance state.